Nima-Sarfaraz/Soft-Agar-Colony-Counter/README.md

 1. **Upload Images** — Drag and drop your TIFF, PNG, or JPG files into the upload area (or click to browse)
 2. **Adjust Parameters** — Use the sliders on the left to tune detection sensitivity.
 Changes preview live.
-3. **Review & Edit** — Switch between View/Add/Remove modes to manually correct any missed or false colonies
+3. **Review & Edit** — Switch between View/Add/Remove modes to manually correct any missed or false colonies by clicking on the annotation image itself (left).
+Counts are updated on the right side.
+4. **Move Between Files** - Click on the next file/image on the file browser to the right
-4. **Export Results** — Click "Export CSV" to download a spreadsheet with colony counts for all images
+5. **Export Results** — Click "Export CSV" to download a spreadsheet with colony counts for all images when finished with all files/images

 **Tips:**
 - Use the **Split View** to see both your image and the detection mask side-by-side